St John's Trust, Chichester

 • Trustees meet four times per year to consider applications

-To Register Interest for Future Funding: Contact the Clerk at sjtclerk@gmail.com with subject line “SJT: Dates for Trustee Meetings” to register interest when funds become available.
+To Register Interest: Contact the Clerk at sjtclerk@gmail.com with subject line “SJT: Dates for Trustee Meetings” to enquire about current application status and trustee meeting dates.

 Decision Timeline